Electronic invoicing: Government mandates

-The European Commission put forward an initial proposal for the use of electronic invoicing in public sector purchasing in 2013, noting that Denmark, Austria, Sweden and Finland had already seen benefits through mandating suppliers to submitted some public sector invoices electronically.
-Directive 2014/55/EU was adopted the following year.
+A similar obligation has existed in Italy since 2019.

+France introduced mandatory government-controlled B2B e-invoicing starting in July 2024.

 Poland began its e‑invoicing journey by mandating structured electronic invoices (e‑Invoices) for public procurement (B2G) on September 11, 2019, in line with EU Directive 2014/55/EU.
 From January 1, 2022, e‑invoicing via the country's National System of e‑Invoices (KSeF) became optional for B2B.
 On March 30, 2022, the European Commission granted Poland derogation under the VAT Directive to require mandatory B2B e‑invoicing through KSeF.
 The EU Council confirmed the mandate would begin January 1, 2024, while Poland’s Ministry of Finance initiated public consultation in December 2022 and subsequently postponed implementation to July 1, 2024.
 Businesses must now integrate their accounting systems with KSeF or use the official API or portal.
-France introduced mandatory government-controlled B2B e-invoicing starting in July 2024.
-This obligation has existed in Italy since 2019.
-The United Kingdom government implemented the EU Directive through the Public Procurement (Electronic Invoices etc.) Regulations 2019.
-The UK was still a member of the European Union at this time.

 The Malaysian Government declared in the 2023 Tax Budget that mandatory e-invoicing would be introduced for businesses with an annual turnover exceeding starting in June 2024.
 By 2027, all businesses will be required to adopt this electronic invoicing method.

 The United Arab Emirates announced its e-invoicing initiative in July 2023.
 The Ministry of Finance plans to roll out mandatory e-invoicing for B2B and B2G transactions by July 2026.
 This system will follow a decentralized model, initially covering domestic transactions with potential future inclusion of B2C transactions.
 The initiative aims to enhance tax compliance and reduce administrative costs.